 It is handy to remember that one cup is equal to eight ounces, and eight ounces is only half a pint.
 So, two cups equals a pint which means a pint is 16 fluid ounces.
-From there you can get two pints to make a quart, but don’t play darts after too many pints.

 How many ounces in a pint depends on how many pints you quaffed at the pub.
 Just kidding…

 What is the difference between Imperial and Metric Measurement Systems?

 The Imperial and Metric systems both have measurements for weights and mass as well as volume.
 When measuring the weight, in both systems, the mass of a solid describes how heavy it is.
 In the case of fluids, the measurement is per volume units.

 With the metric system, the measurements are based on units of ten.
 Whereas, in the Imperial System, which comes from the from the Phoenicians by way of the ancient Greeks and Romans, uses prescribed units of weight and volume based mostly on the base number 12.

 In metric measurements for weights and volume, there are grams, milligrams, kilos, liters, milliliters.
 In both the British and American Imperial measurements there are teaspoons, tablespoons, ounces, pounds, quarts, pints, and gallons.